-©UNICEF/UNI341021/Panjwani.
+@UNICEF/UNI341021/Panjwani.
 Social distancing in seating is ensured at Mamta Diwas(VHND) at Chanota Fadia, Gujarat.

-Guest contributor: Priscilla Idele, Deputy Director, UNICEF Office of Research-Innocenti
+Guest Contributors: Priscilla Idele

-Curation and Layout: Ruichuan Yu, Emanuela Bianchera, Nilam McGrath Managing Editor: Kerry Albright
+Curation and Layout: Ruichuan Yu, Emanuela Bianchera,

-Rapid Research Response
+Nilam McGrath

+Managing Editor: Kerry Albright

 Contact information: research@unicef.org

-More on UNICEF-Innocenti's Children and
+More on UNICEF-Innocenti's Children and COVID-19 Research

-COVID-19 Research Library
+Library

-More on UNICEF Innocenti's COVID-19
+More on UNICEF Innocenti's COVID-19 Rapid Research Response

-The text has not been edited to official publication standards and UNICEF accepts no responsibility for errors.

 About This Digest:

 Each quarterly thematic digest features the latest evidence drawn from UNICEF Innocenti's Children and COVID-19 Research Library on a particular topic of interest.
-Updated daily, the Library is a database collecting high-quality research from around the world on the socioeconomic impacts of COVID-19, with the potential to inform programmatic and policy work for children and adolescents.
+Updated daily, the library is a database collecting high-quality research from around the world on the socio-economic impacts of COVID-19, with the potential to inform programmatic and policy work for children and adolescents.